 This is not the future he had envisioned for himself after growing up in the nearby neighborhood of Riggins during the 1960s.
 Growing up in a family of 16 children, Powell had plenty of playmates and plenty of snacks on their small farm.
 He and his siblings would travel around their close-knit community picking up apples and tomatoes from gardens and eating them immediately.
 “Those are the things…we found out that we shouldn’t have been doing later on.”
 Over the years several of the north Birmingham communities, including Riggins, Vice Hill, and Lewisburg became smaller as people began to leave the area.
 Eventually they were all added into the Fairmont neighborhood, which has a population of 2,568 residents.

 Powell first moved to Fairmont in 1972 after graduating and getting married.
 After 42 years, he moved to Center Point, and then decided to move back “to try to help my people.”
 During this time the EPA had designated parts of north Birmingham as the 35th Avenue Superfund site.
 Powell had mixed emotions as the Environmental Protection Agency (EPA) came to his home and declared it an emergency cleanup.
-On one hand, the minimum score to be considered contamination was 25, and his scored 50.
+On one hand, the minimum score to be considered contamination was 25, and his score was 50.
 On the other hand, the EPA spent $75,000 cleaning up his property when it was only valued at $50,000.
 The Riggins school, three miles from his home, was contaminated so badly that it had to shut down.
 Powell didn’t understand the EPA’s explanation of how the contamination had spread to some areas and not others because of the wind.
 It didn’t help that their estimation for the houses to be contaminated was 10,000 to 1; there weren’t 10,000 people in all the neighborhoods combined!

 Powell doesn’t understand why the EPA has not helped the community residents move to a healthier area for those who are interested in doing so.
 PANIC’s stance on a solution for the industrial pollution is to offer citizens a buyout of their property, relocation options, or compensation for the residents not willing to leave.
 Powell has several properties in the area, and he has seen taxes rise as property values fall.
 This is the difficulty community members face when it comes to staying in a home their family has possibly lived in for generations.
 Referring to redlining, Powell says, “Black folks had a limited amount of places where they could live.
 And they were always around steel mills, coke and chemical plants.”
 These industries offered jobs where employees could walk to work.
 There was also a commissary nearby where employees could buy a car, clothes, or groceries.
 “If you say the plant was good to them, maybe the plant was good to them because they knew the plant was killing them all the time.”